uxmoon/users-react-router-v6/readme.md

 - `Navigate` replaces `Redirect`
 - Import `Navigate` and use it inside element, set the `path`
 - Add the `replace` prop if you don't want to keep the navigation history

+### Outlet

+- Create the route files (home, about and users) and a Layout file
+- Create a navigation list using `Link` in Layout
+- Import `Outlet` to display the content of the route files
+- To connect the `Outlet` with the Routes, wrap all routes under a new one and pass the `Layout` as an element
+- Replace `path` prop with `index` for the main Route/path match